Kergalli/dragonbane-action-rules/README.md

 - The weapon is not already broken
 - You have permission to modify the weapon

+**Shove Conditions:** Shove reminders only appear when:
+- Using a melee weapon (not ranged)
+- Attack deals damage (excludes Topple/Disarm)
+- Attacker is not a monster
+- Target is not a monster
+- Attacker's STR damage bonus ≥ target's STR damage bonus

 ## Technical Details

 **Compatible With:**